OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 ### Update your dictionary add-in's manifest file

-1. Open the XML manifest file in the add-in project.
+1. Open the manifest file in the add-in project.
 1. Update the value of the **\<ProviderName\>** element with your name.
 1. Replace the value of the **\<DisplayName\>** element's **\<DefaultValue\>** attribute with an appropriate name, for example, "Microsoft Office Demo Dictionary".
 1. Replace the value of the **\<Description\>** element's **\<DefaultValue\>** attribute with an appropriate description, for example, "The Microsoft Office Demo Dictionary is an example built to demonstrate how a publisher could create a dictionary that integrates with Office.
 It doesn't return real definitions.".